 Notice that we've added constraints to the top and bottom of the button to the top and bottom of the screen (If you're not sure how to do this, see the section on Adding Layout Widgets.)

 To get an image to the left of button text, the property you need is called drawableLeft.

-Scroll down to the bottom of the properties area and click the link that says View all properties:
+Scroll down to the bottom of the properties area in earlier versions of Android Studio and click the link that says View all properties:

 Locate the drawableLeft property from the new list: